 - Secret Keeper: Unsurprisingly, given her position at a school where members of the Wards take classes.
 Among the secrets she knows is Taylor's membership in the Undersiders.

 A lawyer specializing in parahumans cases.
 A handsome Latino man, sharp-dressed, styled black hair, but with a scar on one nostril and cheekbone.
 He is employed by Skitter after she surrenders to the PRT

 - Amoral Attorney: As a supervillain lawyer.
 Most notably seen when he has virtually no reaction to Taylor admitting to premeditated murder of a law enforcement officer, commenting only "I've handled worse."
 Shortly afterwards, she kills Alexandria and the PRT director right in front of him, and he not only continues to work for her but jokes about it later on.

 - Badass Normal: Presumably — he is a defense attorney who works for supervillains.

 - Dashing Hispanic: The first thing Skitter notices about him is his good grooming and attractive features.

 - Distinguishing Mark: The second thing Skitter notices about him is a scar marking the corner of one nostril and one cheekbone.
 (He later admits that he is not an effective trial lawyer because of it.)

-- Why Did It Have To Be Flying: As evidenced by his reaction to riding in a Dragon-suit.
+- Why Did It Have to Be Snakes?: As evidenced by his reaction to riding in a Dragon-suit, he hates flying.